 Understanding Breast Augmentation Surgery

 Breast augmentation is the most frequently performed cosmetic surgery in the United States.
-Science has proven it to be a safe procedure as long as it is performed by an experienced plastic surgeon in an accredited facility.
-At Aesthetic Surgical Images, it’s important for you to know that all of our Breast Augmentation surgeons are board-certified, and our facility is state-licensed and nationally accredited.
+It is a safe procedure when performed by an experienced plastic surgeon in an accredited facility.
+The breast augmentation surgeons at Aesthetic Surgical Images are board-certified, and our facility is state-licensed and nationally accredited.
 In addition, we only work with M.D. anesthesiologists.

-In your initial consultation, one of our physicians will sit down with you to discuss all the breast augmentation options that require thoughtful consideration including:
+During your initial consultation, one of our physicians will discuss all of your breast augmentation options.

 Breast Implants Size

-Most women desire natural-looking breasts that complement their overall figure so our physicians will help you select the implants best suited to your body type and lifestyle.
+Most women desire natural-looking breasts that complement their overall figure, so our physicians will help you select the implants that best fit your body type and lifestyle.
 Our breast augmentation is customized for every patient.

 Silicone or Saline in Your Breast Augmentation

-We review the pros and cons of both silicone or saline breast implants with our Omaha and Des Moines area patients.
+We review the pros and cons of silicone and saline breast implants with our Omaha and Des Moines area patients.
 Some women think silicone implants feel more like natural breast tissue.
 Others choose saline implants because they cost less and require smaller incisions.
-Options can be discussed during a breast augmentation consultation.
+You will discuss these options with a physician during a breast augmentation consultation.

 Breast Implants Position